smart-data-models/dataModel.Battery/StorageBatteryDevice/doc/spec_DE.md

         model: https://schema.org/Number
         type: Property
     serialNumber:
-      description: 'Serial numbers of the item.'
+      description: Serial numbers of the item
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property